Helps you quit smoking. It is used together with a support program that includes counseling and educational materials.

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

-- Tell your doctor when you intend to stop smoking.
+- Set a date when you intend to stop smoking and tell your doctor when this date is.
 This medicine needs to be started one week before that date.

 - It is best to take this medicine after eating and with a full glass of water.

 - This medicine should come with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.
 Ask your pharmacist for the Medication Guide if you do not have one.

 - If you miss a dose or forget to use your medicine, use it as soon as you can.
 If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine